Why should I register my pet?

 It’s also now mandatory for all dogs and cats to be implanted with an approved identification device (microchip) before they’re registered.

-Get more details on legal requirements and penalties in our General information form (PDF, 212KB).
+Get more details on legal requirements and penalties in our General information sheet (PDF, 212KB).

 How do I register a new dog or cat?